hyperledger/iroha-ed25519/README.md

 To generate keypair ed25519 needs a source of randomness (entropy).

-This repository offers 3 implementations:
+This repository offers 4 implementations:
 - `rand_openssl` uses RAND_bytes from openssl
 - `dev_urandom` reads entropy from `/dev/urandom`
 - `dev_random` reads entropy from `/dev/random` (blocking call, uses busy waiting when user asks for more entropy than device can offer)
+- `bcryptgenrandom` reads entropy from windows preferred entropy source.